abemedia/gocondense/README.md

     Enable: gocondense.Funcs | gocondense.Calls, // Only functions and calls
 }

-// Enable all except imports
-config := &gocondense.Config{
+// Enable all except declarations config := &gocondense.Config{
     MaxLen: 80,
-    Enable: gocondense.All &^ gocondense.Imports, // All except imports
+    Enable: gocondense.All &^ gocondense.Declarations, // All except declarations
 }
 ```